aarxnmendez/key-up/README.md

 # Key-Up: Enhance Your Typing Skills

+## 💡 About the Project
-Key-Up is a web-based typing game inspired by Monkeytype, designed to help you improve your typing speed and accuracy in an engaging and interactive way.
-Built with pure HTML and JavaScript, it's lightweight and easy to use.
+Key-Up is a web-based typing game designed to help you improve your typing speed and accuracy in an engaging and interactive way.
+Inspired by the popular typing game Monkeytype, Key-Up offers a minimalist interface and real-time feedback to track your progress.
+Built with vanilla HTML, CSS, and JavaScript, it provides a lightweight and fast experience, making it easy for users of all levels to practice and enhance their typing skills.

 ## 🚀 Features